blitzagency/events/README.md

 - We have to retrigger on the channel once our event handler fires.
 - We need a request and reply event type

-We can make this a lot shorter with a channels built in Request/Reply.
+We can make this a lot shorter with a channel's built in Request/Reply.
 Same example as above, but now done with Request/Reply on the channel.

 ```swift